 No wonder so many give up and are found sitting on the sidelines watching everyone else go by.
 An individual can attend a thousand motivational seminars but if he walks away without true hope then nothing was accomplished.
 No real help can come of it because without real hope, as Dr. King stated, “you lose the vitality that keeps life moving.”
 But, when one can begin to get a glimpse of what could be, through faith, through the eyes of God, they can begin to see that there can be a greater tomorrow, or better yet, a greater day today for them.

 I believe this psalmist knew the secret.
 As dismal as life can be sometimes he knew that there was a reason to believe that this all will get better.
 All he had to do was view the evidence of the working hand of God that was already performed in his life.
 He said, “You are my hope. . . my trust from my youth.”
 The fact that we have made it this far from way back then is proof of His sovereignty over our lives.
 By His strength, we have been blessed to be here today to tell of His goodness; to say, “I have been upheld from birth; You are He who took me out of my mother’s womb.”
-So, “my praise shall be continually of You.”
+So, “my praise shall be continually of thee.“

-You can declare, “Today can be different.
+You can declare, “Today will be different.
 Today I make the choice to ignore all the negative stuff that’s trying to override the promises of God.
-Today, I turn my back on my problems and turn my eyes to Jesus, ‘the Author and Finisher of our faith,’ (Heb.
+Today, I turn my back on my problems and turn my eyes to Jesus, ‘the author and finisher of our faith,’ (Heb.
 12:2).
 I have more important things to occupy my mind with rather than all of these trials and tribulations.
 All I have to do is remember how He has kept me thus far.
 Remember, how He has brought me through to see this day.
 Then, I can have hope that what He did once before, He’ll do it again.”

 Never stop being hopeful for with it comes possibilities.
 Believe what you can’t see.
 Grab hold of what you can’t touch, and hope!
 If you still have a dream then there must be hope to feed it.
 Who knows what you will be capable of doing unless you give yourself a chance and remain hopeful.